icanflywheniwant/Collection-of-Courses-and-Projects/README.md

-# Guided Projects
+# Collection of Projects

-## This repo contains all the Portfolio Projects undertaken by me.
+## This repo contains a list of Projects, both Guided and Unguided.